nginxinc/kic-reference-architectures/pulumi/python/tools/README.md

 `<repository-root>/pulumi/python/tools`

+## Deprecation Notice
+These tools are no longer supported by the MARA team and will be removed in a future release.
+They *should* work correctly, but this is not guaranteed.
+Any use is at your own risk.

 ## Purpose

 This directory holds common tools that *may* be required by kubernetes installations that do not meet the minimum